SrijanShovit/HealthLearning/Brain Tumor MRI Classification/Hyper-Parameter Tuning.md

 | 8         | 0.9212     | ResNet18     | 0.0002       | 5      | 64         | 0.4  |
 | 9         | 0.9203     | ResNet34     | 0.0007       | 13     | 32         | 0.4  |

+The best accuracy score is 0.9527 with these hyperparameters:

+- Architecture: ResNet 50
+- Weight Decay: 5.527e-5
+- Epochs: 7
+- Batch Size: 64
+- Drop: 0.4

 #### Random Search Optimizing Algorithm - Run 2

 For n_trails = 10, the accuracy score and best hyper-parameter are as follows: